Top page

 Bob chooses one polarization filter or a polarizer (= basis ) of rectilinear (= parallel to vertical or horizontal polarization ) axis or diagonal axis (= parallel to 45o or 135o ).

-When Bob chooses the rectilinear polarizing filter, the ① vertically-polarized light ( or ② horizontally-polarized light ) can 100% pass (or is 100% reflected from ) this rectilinear filter and is detected by the light or photon detector as "0 (= pass)" or "1 (= reflect )" without the incident light splitting at the polarizer.
+When Bob chooses the rectilinear polarizing filter, the ① vertically-polarized light ( or ② horizontally-polarized light ) can 100% pass (or is 100% reflected from ) this rectilinear polarizing filter and is detected by the photodetector as "0 (= pass)" or "1 (= reflect )" without being split at the polarizing filter.

 But if Bob chooses the diagonal polarizing filter, the ① vertically-polarized light (= 0 ) may split into two weaker lights into "pass (= 1 )" and "reflect (= 0 )" sides, which can give wrong answers or errors ( this p.1-2 ), because Alice sends quantum information of "0" as vertically-polarized light, but Bob may mistake it for "1" due to the wrongly-chosen polarizer or basis.

-↑ In this case, the originally very weak light or photon is split and far weaker by the polarizer, so only one (or zero ) weaker light on the side of "pass" or "reflect" can narrowly exceed the detection threshold of the photodetector and is detected as a (fictitious) photon.
+↑ In this case (ex. vertically-polarized light enters the 45o polarizing filter ), the originally very weak light or photon is split and far weaker by the polarizer, so only one (or zero ) weaker light on the side of "pass" or "reflect" can narrowly exceed the detection threshold of the photodetector and is detected as a (fictitious) photon.

-Later, Alice and Bob have a talk with each other through ordinary classical channel, and choose only the cases of the same polarizing filters or the same basis chosen (= the case where Alice sends vertically or horizontally- polarized lights, and Bob chooses rectilinear polarizing filter, or the case where Alice sends 45o or 135o-polarized lights, and Bob chooses diagonal polarizing filter ).
+Later, Alice and Bob have a talk with each other through ordinary classical channel, and choose only the cases of Alice and Bob choosing the same measurement polarizing filters or the same basis (= the case where Alice sends vertically or horizontally- polarized lights, and Bob chooses rectilinear polarizing filter, or the case where Alice sends 45o or 135o-polarized lights, and Bob chooses diagonal polarizing filter ).

-↑ Eavesdroppers, who don't know which polarizing filter Bob will choose, may send wrongly-polarized lights, after the eavesdroppers detect lights or photons with some randomly-chosen polarizing filters ( this p.1-2.BB84 protocol ).
+↑ Eavesdroppers, who don't know which polarizing filter Bob will choose, may send wrongly-polarized lights (= when eavesdroppers try to hide its stealing information, copy and send the same polarized light ), after the eavesdroppers detect lights or photons with some randomly-chosen polarizing filters ( this p.1-2.BB84 protocol ).

 ↑ This is the mechanism of finding eavesdropping.